Amelia (Bob's Burgers)

 "Amelia" is the 22nd episode and the season finale of the thirteenth season of the American animated comedy series Bob's Burgers and is the 260th episode overall.
 It was written by Loren Bouchard and was directed by Matthew Long and Brian LoSchiavo.
 It originally aired in the US on Fox Broadcasting Company on May 21, 2023.
-The episode was dedicated to Paul Reubens in a re-aired playing on August 13, 2023.
+The episode was dedicated to Paul Reubens in a re-airing on August 13, 2023.

 Plot

 In a cold open, Louise begins her school project on Amelia Earhart using shadow puppets.
 The presentation is cut short and has to restart, as the flow was disrupted by classmate Wayne.
 A week prior, Ms. LaBonz assigns her class with a "My Hero" project, giving them a week to make a multimedia presentation of a historical figure.
 At the library, Louise notices a book on aviation pioneer Amelia Earhart that had fallen on the floor.
 Wayne looks over Louise's shoulder and disregards her choice of a hero, saying that it was a "publicity stunt".
 Wayne then gives Louise alternate choices for her hero project, but Louise just walks away.

 At dinner, the Belcher family watches as Louise thoroughly reads her book on Earhart.
 After a few comments, Linda mentions that Mother's Day is coming up, but that she doesn't want anything fancy.
 In bed, Louise learns of the disappearance of Amelia Earhart.
 In school the next day, Louise asks Ms. LaBonz if she could switch her hero, but is declined as she would be too far behind.
 At home, Bob walks in on Louise looking at pictures of Earhart and her plane.
 While there, Bob tells his children about his plan for a Mother's Day gift for Linda: a massage from a masseur-in-training.
 Later that night, Louise has a nightmare of Wayne that she wakes up from with a newfound goal to get a better grade than Wayne.

 On the way to school, Gene inadvertently gives Louise the idea to use puppets for her project.
 In school, Louise goes to the "puppet kid", Benj, for assistance on her project.
 Benj declines, stating that there wouldn't be enough time to do so.
 At the restaurant, Louise gets the idea to use shadow puppets after playing with napkins.
 Louise, with Tina, asks Benj if shadow puppets could work with the remaining time that is left.
 Benj seems to like the idea, so he agrees with helping Louise.
 Later that day, Louise works on making the paper cutouts in her room with her siblings.
 Tina asks Louise why she even decided to pick Amelia Earhart as her hero, which causes Louise to stress about the project even more.